lotoohe-space/XTinyModbus/README.md

 0.Log
 ----

+2020/11/23 <br>
+Optimization of slave protocol parsing strategy, more stable <br>
+Optimize the loop queue to make it more adaptable <br>
+The loop queue memory is modified to the user specified <br>
+Host added RTOS support, can be opened through MD_RTU_USED_OS under md_rtu_config. h, the default is closed, has been transplanted to XTinyRTOS, can be modified by md_rtu_sysinteraction. c transplant <br>
+Other modifications and optimizations <br>

 2020/9/24 <br>
 Added the function of not polling when the slave is disconnected, the master can use the MDM_RTU_CB_SetDisPollEnFlag function to set it,<br>
 You can use the MDM_RTU_CB_ClrDisFlag function to reset. <br>